filebay/filebay-duplicate-finder/Readme.md

 # filebay-duplicate-finder

 Easily find duplicate files in any directory.
+This Node.js package helps you identify duplicate files based on their content, regardless of the file name, making it easier to manage large directories and clean up repeated files.

 #### Installation